finmavis/finmavis.dev/src/blog-post/server-side-rendering-react-with-razzle/index.md

 |-- yarn.lock
 ```

 Now navigate to our active project directory, we can start development server using scripts `yarn start` or `npm run start`.
 After it finished bundle our code, we can open [http://localhost:3000](http://localhost:3000/) on our browser to see our app.
-Here's what it look like:
+Here's how it looks like:

 ![Razzle starter page](/images/razzle-starter-page.jpg)